• Skip to primary navigation

 Pudding

-• Add wet ingredients to dry ingredients and whisk through.
+• Combine all the dry ingredients in a pot.
+Then add the wet ingredients to dry ingredients and whisk through.

-• Turn heat on medium and whisk continuously until it thickens, approx 20 min.
+• Turn heat on medium and whisk continuously until it thickens, approximately 15 - 20 min.
 Once thickened, turn off the heat and immediately pour into individual serving glasses (see notes).
 Allow these to cool down to room temperature.

-• Add a layer of desiccated coconut and nuts on top.
-Cover with cling wrap and refrigerate.
+• Drain the soaking nuts and peel off the skins.
+Add a layer of desiccated coconut and arrange the soaked nuts on top of the pudding.
+Cover with cling wrap and refrigerate until cold.
 Serve cold.

 Video